 (sumatriptan succinate) Tablets

-IMITREX Tablets contain sumatriptan (as the succinate), a selective 5-hydroxytryptaminei receptor subtype agonist.
-Sumatriptan succinate is chemically designated as 3-[2- (dimethylamino)ethyl]-N-methyl-indole-5-methanesulfonamide succinate (1:1), and it has the following structure:
+IMITREX Tablets contain sumatriptan succinate, a selective 5-HT1B/1D receptor agonist.
+Sumatriptan succinate is chemically designated as 3-[2-(dimethylamino)ethyl]-N-methyl-indole- 5-methanesulfonamide succinate (1:1), and it has the following structure:

 What are the possible side effects of sumatriptan (Imitrex, Imitrex Nasal)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop using sumatriptan and call your doctor if you have a serious side effect such as: